-Letters Submitted to the Zoning Board of Appeals Questions / Concerns and Responses
+Letters Submitted to the Zoning Board of Appeals Questions / Concerns and Responses as of July 7,2020

-- 1. Adult supervision of children.
-Bethany will post the following signs: children must be supervised, Camp rules require campers be accompanied by an adult at all times. - 4.
-Manage noise of children.
-See supplemental camp and program descriptions. - 5.
-Noise complaint.
+1. Adult supervision of children.
+Bethany will post the following signs: children must be supervised; please stay on trails at all times.
+Camp rules will require campers be accompanied by an adult at all times.
+Bethany will also post several "no public entry" signs throughout the trails to make it clear no access is permitted to the abutting properties.

+2. Prevent trespassing off of trails.
+See answer to #1 above

+3. Manage trash off of trails.
+Bethany will post signs at the entrance to trails.
+Bethany will place garbage cans by the entrance to the trails and will establish a maintenance plan to keep trails clean.

+4. Manage noise of children.
+See supplemental camp and program descriptions.

+5. Noise complaint.
 There was one complaint associated with film crew trucks on Bethany premises on 2/23/19.
 This was a one-time event only precipitated by a request for assistance from the Town.
-Any future requests to allow film crew trucks on the Bethany property will be done only with the Town's expressed written permission. - 6.
-100' setback: all activities will be 100' from property lines north and south and west and extending to the tree line just beyond the orchard. - 7.
-Ecological impact / Environment study.
-With the removal of the gardens and trails this is no longer applicable.
+Any future requests to allow film crew trucks on the Bethany property will be done only with the Town's expressed written permission.

+6. 100' setback.
+As per special use permitting guidelines, "No building or part thereof or any parking or loading area shall be located within 100 feet of any street or lot line."
+Bethany has no plans to build or extend any building or parking to extend into this 100' setback.
+There will be no public access to any garden areas which are closer than the 100' of our property line.

+7. Ecological impact / Environment study.
+The original special permit included the paths.
 The bee apiaries have been removed from this application.
-The other outdoor enhancements are already permitted under zoning guidelines. - 9.
-Hours.
+The other outdoor enhancements are already permitted under zoning guidelines.

+9. Hours.
 See Supplemental Information for activities.
-Except for camp or larger gatherings, no special permissions are needed to use and maintain the property. - 10.
-Garden usage.
-Raised beds in orchard. - 11.
-Walking trails.
-NA - 12.
-Connecting trails.
-NA - 13.
-NYC children / Busing from NYC.
+Except for camp or larger gatherings, no special permissions are needed to use and maintain the property.

+10. Garden usage.
+The gardens will not open to the public.

+11. Walking trails.
+Except as described in the following supplemental information, walking trails will be open to the public only on days Bethany is open and only during daylight hours.
+Bethany may perform upkeep and maintenance of the trails during other days/hours in accordance with applicable Town zoning rules for such activities.

+12. Connecting trails.
+Bethany is dropping this request.
+Due to the concerns of the immediate community of neighbors, Bethany will not participate in any proposed trail leading from or to Ryder Park.

+13. NYC children / Busing from NYC.
 As a nonprofit open to the public we may not discriminate.
 Any buses used to transport children will arrive no earlier than 8:30am and leave no later than 5pm.
-Buses will adhere to idling laws and protocols for a healthy environment. - 14.
-Local subsidies.
+Buses will adhere to idling laws and protocols for a healthy environment.

+14. Local subsidies.
 This was a question in one of the letters.
 While this may have been a question to the town, Bethany notes we are a nonprofit.
-There may be fees associated with programs contracted for by the town or the Ossining schools as is the case with any similar programs. - 15.
-Artoberfest.
-See supplement information. - 16.
-Road traffic.
+There may be fees associated with programs contracted for by the town or the Ossining schools as is the case with any similar programs.

+15. Artoberfest.
+See supplement information.

+16. Road traffic.
 The traffic study performed in preparation for Bethany's original special permit already accounted for the traffic impact associated with maximum usage of our indoor activities and usage of a 92 -car parking lot.
 The additional outdoor activities should all be well within the load already anticipated.

-- 17. Compliance.
-Bethany intends to err on the side of caution going forward. - 18.
-Noise garbage, grass cutting, plowing. (letter from neighbor made available on Town website on Monday, July 13) Bethany has provided the lawn maintenance and garbage vendors with a link to the Town of Ossining Noise ordinance and asked for their compliance. https://ecode360.com/8409056
+17. Compliance.
+Bethany intends to err on the side of caution going forward.